sumanthrshivu/Asp.Net/CacheOptions.md

 **VarByParam Attribute:**
 * This is the most important attributes; you can't afford to miss that in the OutputCache directory statement.
 It generally defines the query string parameters to vary the cache (in memory).

-### Object Caching
+## Object Caching
-* Object caching provides more flexibility than other cache techniques.
 * You can use object caching to place any object in the cache.
+* The cached data is stored in server memory.
 * The object can be of any type - a data type, a web control, a class, a dataset object, etc.
 * The item is added to the cache simply by assigning a new key name.